An Erectile Dysfunction Myth

 Posted Aug 29, 2013

 According to many popular dialogues online and in the media today, watching too much pornography can cause erectile dysfunction.
-In response to my writing, I regularly receive criticisms from folks who believe that porn addiction has affected the quality of their sex lives and ability to get erections.
+In response to my writing, I regularly receive criticism from folks who believe that porn addiction has affected the quality of their sex lives and the ability to get erections.

 Below are a few examples of such comments, edited for length and profanity.
 Please note that I did not “cherry-pick” these comments.
 Instead, I merely chose the three most recent ED-related comments received :

-- your a joke dr.ley.
-Submitted by Anonymous - porn is one of the most addicting drugs out there. they cause so many problems in ones life including ED. so shut the f*** up and sit the f***down, your a f****** fraud. stop trying to get attention, gary wilson is better than u will ever be. are you mad that you didn't discover this and your trying to cover it up? f*** yourself. just look at all the porn addiction websites u f****** fraud.
+- "Porn is one of the most addicting drugs out there. they cause so many problems in ones life including ED. so shut the f*** up and sit the f***down, your a f****** fraud. stop trying to get attention, gary wilson is better than u will ever be. are you mad that you didn't discover this and your trying to cover it up? f*** yourself. just look at all the porn addiction websites u f****** fraud."

-There is a scientific value to anecdotes, as such claims can often give rise to scientific theories and hypotheses, and guide future research.
-An apple falling on Newton’s head is a good example of an anecdote which drove the development of a testable theory.
-It is reasonable to examine whether there is medical or scientific evidence which might support the above anecdotes, and to encourage future research.
+There is scientific value to anecdotes, as such claims can often give rise to scientific theories and hypotheses, and guide future research.
+An apple falling on Newton’s head is a good example of an anecdote that drove the development of a testable theory.
+It is reasonable to examine whether there is medical or scientific evidence that might support the above anecdotes and to encourage future research.

 A review of Pubmed, the largest online database of medical literature, reveals that there is not a single published study linking pornography and erectile dysfunction.
 A search for the terms “erectile dysfunction pornography” yields 52 publications.
 Of these, the bulk are studies that use pornography, or “visual sexual stimuli” (VSS) to test erectile dysfunction.
 In fact, urologists and researchers have found that pornography viewing is an effective, noninvasive and reliable test for psychogenic erectile dysfunction.
 One fascinating study identified that the brain activities of men watching pornography are not significantly different in men with and without erectile dysfunction.